 2. MATERIALS AND METHODS

-The present investigation was conducted in the Post-Harvest Technology Laboratory of Sri Krishnadevaraya College of Horticultural Sciences, Ananthapuramu, Andhra Pradesh, India, in September 2025, under ambient storage conditions (to evaluate the effectiveness of selected post-harvest treatments in managing anthracnose and reducing post-harvest losses in banana.
+The present investigation was conducted in the Post-Harvest Technology Laboratory of Sri Krishnadevaraya College of Horticultural Sciences, Ananthapuramu, Andhra Pradesh, India, in September 2025, under ambient storage conditions (Mention the temperature and humidity) to evaluate the effectiveness of selected post-harvest treatments in managing anthracnose and reducing post-harvest losses in banana.
 Mature green banana fruits (Musa spp.) at physiological maturity were procured from a well-managed commercial banana orchard.
 Fruits were carefully selected for uniformity in size, shape and maturity and were free from visible mechanical injury, insect damage and disease symptoms, following the standard post-harvest sampling procedures suggested by Rangaswamy and Mahadevan (1999).
 Immediately after harvest, the fruits were transported to the laboratory with utmost care to minimize handling injury.
 Upon arrival, the fruits were allowed to equilibrate to room temperature and gently washed with clean potable water to remove adhering dirt and latex residues prior to the application of treatments.

 The experiment was laid out in a Completely Randomized Design (CRD) comprising ten post-harvest treatments with three replications, each replication consisting of ten fruits, ensuring adequate sampling for statistical analysis as recommended for post-harvest studies (Gomez and Gomez, 1984; Rangaswamy, 2010).
 The treatments were designed to include physical, chemical, biological, botanical and integrated post-harvest interventions aimed at suppressing anthracnose development and minimizing post-harvest losses under ambient conditions.
 The post-harvest treatments evaluated in the present study included an untreated control (T₁), washing of fruits with potable water (T₂), hot water treatment at 52 ± 2 °C for 5 minutes (T₃), dipping of fruits in carbendazim at 0.1 per cent for 5 minutes (T₄), hot water treatment at 52 °C for 5 minutes followed by dipping in carbendazim at 0.05 per cent (T₅), application of chitosan edible coating at 1 per cent (T₆), dipping of fruits in neem leaf extract at 10 per cent (T₇), dipping in Trichoderma harzianum suspension containing 10⁷ cfu ml⁻¹ (T₈), application of aloe vera gel coating at 10-15 per cent (T₉) and hot water treatment at 52 °C for 5 minutes followed by chitosan coating at 1 per cent (T₁₀).
 After application of the respective treatments, all fruits were shade-dried at room temperature and stored under ambient conditions for subsequent observations.